Particular/docs.particular.net/nservicebus/tools/migrate-to-native-delivery.md

 ## How the tool works

-Before actually migrating any timeouts, it's highly recommended to use the preview option.
-This option will perform the following actions:
+The migration tool will perform a few health checks:
- - check that the tool can connect to the storage
+ - verify it's able to connect to the storage
- - check that the tool can connect to the target transport
+ - verify it's able to connect to the target transport
  - verify that the necessary topology is in place and the target transport supports native delayed delivery
  - list all the endpoints for which the tool can detect timeouts
  - calculate the amount of timeouts to migrate per endpoint